JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “No,” said the old lady.
 “I am much obliged to Mr. Jennings–I am aware that he is only deceiving me for my own good.
 I prefer plain dealing.
-I am quite resigned to the explosion–but I DO want to get it over, if possible, before I go to bed.”
+I am quite resigned to the explosion–but _I Do_ want to get it over, if possible, before I go to bed.”

 Here the door opened, and Mrs. Merridew uttered another little scream.